All Episodes

 I grew up in Bayside.

-And I said to my brother what are they talking about?
+And I said to my brother, what are they talking about?

 Anti-Semitism is on the rise.

-Iran now is a real clear, present danger to the state of Israel.
+Iran now is a real, clear, present danger to the state of Israel.

 They are our closest ally.

-And is will Israel will retaliate.
+And Israel will retaliate.

-Um you're a lovely woman, you got a heart of gold.
+You got a heart of gold.

 I wouldn't tell you if I didn't believe it.